N3BCKN/lazy_init/README.md

 bundle exec rspec  # Run tests
 ```
 ## License
-The gem is available as open source under the terms of the MIT License.
+Gem is available as open source under the terms of the MIT License.